mlcommons/ck/cm/docs/tutorial-concept.md

 ## Next steps

-We are working with the community to develop [intelligent CM components (IC)](https://github.com/octoml/cm-mlops/tree/main/ic) that can make ML Systems benchmarking, experimenation and MLOps more deterministic, collaborative and reproducible without the need for complex workflows: [IC tutorial](tutorial-ic.md).
+We are working with the community to develop [portable CM scripts](https://github.com/octoml/cm-mlops/tree/main/script) and help make ML Systems benchmarking, experimenation and MLOps more deterministic, collaborative and reproducible without the need for complex workflows: [tutorial for CM scripts](tutorial-scripts.md).